Constitution of Indonesia: Chapter X-A: Human rights

 It also states that the rights not to be tortured, to have freedom of thought and conscience, of religion, to not be enslaved, to be recognised as an individual before the law and to not be charged under retroactive legislation cannot be revoked under any circumstances.
 Furthermore, every person has the right to freedom from discrimination on any grounds whatsoever.

 Finally, every person is obliged to respect the rights of others.

 Chapter XI: Religion

-The nation is based on belief in God, but the state guarantees religious freedom for all.
+The nation is based on belief in one God, but the state guarantees religious freedom for all.

 Chapter XII: State defence and security

 States that all citizens have an obligation and right to participate in the defence of the nation.
 Outlines the structure and roles of the armed forces and the police.

 Chapter XIII: Education and culture

 States that every citizen has the right to an education.
 Also obliges the government to allocate 20 percent of the state budget to education.